 The Originator requests an expiration time that is later than the expirationTime of the parent.

 The Hosting CSE determines that the expiration time requested by the Originator does not meet its requirements (e.g. based on a local policy).

+The Originator specifies expirationTime which cannot be supported by Hosting CSE due to either policy or if it is later than service subscription expirationTime.

 In each of these cases, the Hosting CSE shall configure an expirationTime into the resource that is less than or equal to the expirationTime of the parent resource.
 In addition, the Hosting CSE shall communicate the modified value back to the originator in the response if the Result Content parameter permits this.